salmaOsa22/ADB/docs/Labs/Lab1.md

 *   Read page 752 on the primary book (FUNDAMENTALS OF Database Systems)
 *   <span style="color: red;">See the requirement about the structures of the lab [here](general_instructions.md)</span>
+*   You can use any SQL editor (Online or Local), but be cautious — **transaction statements may vary slightly between different DBMSs**, and the use of `DO SLEEP` depends on the specific database engine.
+For example, `DO SLEEP()` is supported in MySQL 8.0.29+, while in other systems or older versions, you may need to use `SELECT SLEEP()` or an alternative approach.

 ### What to assign: